jason0x43/hacs-hubitat/README.md

 ```

 The smoke test starts a temporary Home Assistant container with a generated minimal Hubitat config entry and a sibling mock Maker API container, then waits for Home Assistant to report that Hubitat is ready.
+CI runs this smoke test against the latest stable release and the next beta when
+one is available, independently of the Python quality and unit-test job.

 ---